SchweizerischeBundesbahnen/html5diff/README.md

 This is a fork of [DaisyDiff in Java project](https://github.com/DaisyDiff/DaisyDiff).
 The documentation of initial project can be found here: [daisydiff.github.io](https://daisydiff.github.io/).

-The aim of this project is not to provide a standalone tool of diffing HTMLs, which DaisyDiff provides among others, but to provide a library of diffing HTMLs for other Java applications.
+The aim of this project is not to provide a standalone tool of diffing HTMLs, which DaisyDiff provides among others, but to provide a library of diffing HTMLs to other Java applications.

 # Installation